hamaMk/spring-autocrud-maven-plugin/README.md

 ## Spring AutoCrud
-Automatically generate basic CRUD API in springboot from entities
+Automatically generate basic CRUD API in springboot from entities.

+**Note**: This project is a work in progress

 ### Getting started